-Following Three Generations of the Whakanui Track
+Following Three Iterations of the Whakanui Track

 In Bush Bash 76, I followed Nikau Creek as far as I could before heading up the hillside and eventually stumbling upon the East Whakanui Track.
 Today, I decided to return to the area and complete a loop around Nikau Valley by combining three tracks: the Old Whakanui Track, the East Whakanui Track, and the current Whakanui Track.

-The plan was to locate and follow the Old Whakanui Track, connect with connects with the East Whakanui Track, and then return via the present Whakanui Track.
-Altogether, this would involve a steep climb out of Nikau Creek Gully, a ridgeline walk around the upper valley, and a descent back towards Sunny Grove.
+This would involve a steep climb out of Nikau Creek Gully, a ridgeline walk around the upper valley, and a descent back towards Sunny Grove.
 I was also open to deviating into any tight gullies along the way if they looked like they might contain waterfalls, especially after the heavy rain the day before.

 The Old Whakanui Track is said to have begun as a Māori trail used as a route towards the Wairarapa.
 However, the entrance I used appears to be a more recent creation.
 Before the 1970s, the track reportedly climbed directly from Reservoir Valley rather than from Nikau Creek Gully.
 That older entrance was eventually abandoned after gorse took over the hillside.
 The Nikau Creek entrance is the one I know best, as I walked this track many times as a young kid living nearby.